Marigold World Championship

 The Marigold World Championship (マリーゴールド・ワールド王座, Marīgōrudo Wārudo Ōza) is a women's professional wrestling world championship owned by the Dream Star Fighting Marigold promotion.
 The title, which is situated at the top of Marigold's championship hierarchy, was introduced on May 15, 2024.

 History

 On April 15, 2024, Dream Star Fighting Marigold was established.
 On May 15, Marigold revealed the Marigold World Championship belt.
 The title will also be referred to simply as the "Red Belt", a name famously used by All Japan Women's Pro-Wrestling (AJW) to refer to its WWWA World Single Championship (of which Marigold's Nanae Takahashi had been the last titleholder back in 2006).
 On July 13, at the main event of Summer Destiny, Sareee defeated Giulia to become the inaugural champion.

 Reigns

+Utami Hayashishita shown here with the current design of the title.